mchangrh/bd-plugin/README.md

 This plugin for BetterDiscord still requires mwritten's 0BDFDB plugin to function.

 This can also be used in conjunction with [RemoveBlockedUsers](https://betterdiscord.app/plugin/RemoveBlockedUsers) to completely remove the "1 blocked message" prompts.

+# NoYubikeyMessages

+Don't send yubikey OTPs in chat

+Stops sending message and clears it if the contents only contain OTP, stops sending if there are other contents.